Frequently Asked Questions

 What is P-TECH Auburn?

 P-TECH AUBURN is a six-year early college career and technical education program.
 P-TECH Auburn students begin their college and professional lives more quickly and with more support than they would following more traditional pathways.
-They enter this intensive program in ninth grade and graduate with an associate’s degree from Cayuga Community College after six years.
+They enter this intensive program in ninth grade and graduate with an associate’s degree from Cayuga Community College.
 Graduates will be college and career ready and prepared with high-level skills in manufacturing and engineering.

 How does it work?